-a) by subtracting the overpayment from the amount of any loan payable to the eligible student from time to time under these Regulations or any other regulations made by the Welsh Ministers under section 22 of the 1998 Act;

-(b) by requiring the eligible student to repay the overpayment in accordance with regulations made under section 22 of the 1998 Act;

-(c) by any other method available to them
+- a) by subtracting the overpayment from the amount of any loan payable to the eligible student from time to time under these Regulations or any other regulations made by the Welsh Ministers under section 22 of the 1998 Act; - (b) by requiring the eligible student to repay the overpayment in accordance with regulations made under section 22 of the 1998 Act; - (c) by any other method available to them

-Where the Welsh Ministers are not able to recover the overpayment by subtracting the overpayment from the amount of any future loan payable to the student, the Welsh Ministers have the option of adding the overpayment to the loan balance to be repaid in line with standard income contingency repayments.
-The Welsh Ministers also have the option of recovering a loan overpayment by any other method available to them, which could include the student repaying the loan overpayment via a separate repayment arrangement with SLC.
-This is regardless of whether the overpayment has resulted from the student's error or an SFW error.
+Where an overpayment of loan is not attributable to one of those reasons, the Welsh Ministers can only recover the overpayment by subtracting the overpayment from the amount of any future loan payable to the student.
+The provision provides that where an overpayment of loan for living costs has been made, the Welsh Ministers have the option of adding the overpayment to the loan balance to be repaid in line with standard income contingency repayments.
+This is regardless of whether the overpayment has been made due to student error or a SFW error.

 These methods for recovering an overpayment can be carried out before or after the income contingent repayment procedure begins.
-Where SFW decides to exercise these powers they must perform a reassessment.
+Where SFW decides to exercise these powers they must advise the SLC of the amount to be recovered by performing a reassessment.
 This will ensure that any overdue amount will be requested as soon as possible from the customer and that the appropriate recovery methods can commence.